BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 It seems that number of detected scenes is the key factor influencing processing time.\
 The system has its limitations regarding acceptable length of the film due to [PyDub library]((https://github.com/jiaaro/pydub)) limitations.
-I tried to process full length movie (1h 23min) and there are some issues connected to audio decoding process.
+I tried to process full length movie (1h 23min) and there were some issues related to audio decoding process.

 ### How to select a language